openfactoryio/openfactory-core/scripts/README.md

 - `requirements_scripts.txt`: Lists Python dependencies required by the scripts in this directory.
 - `bump_version.py`: Updates the version number in `pyproject.toml`.
 Intended for use in release automation pipelines or manual version bumps.
+- `validate_version.sh`: Shell script to verify that a given Git tag matches the version specified in `pyproject.toml`.
+Intended to be used in CI workflows to ensure release tag consistency.
 - *(Add more entries here as new scripts are added)*

 ## Usage Guidelines